API Credentials Management

 You can use Sophos APIs to manage users, endpoints, alerts, and security settings.
 You can also perform forensic analysis.

 We use roles to allow you to control what API users can do.
 You assign a role to a set of API credentials when you create them.
 This controls what users using those credentials can do.
+We recommend giving API users and applications only the level of access they need.
+You should keep their access as specific as possible.

 Roles with management permissions allow users to use APIs to do the following: